 Your QDDP provides the connection between services, staff and resources that aid in the support of the family and consumer’s needs.
 We are prideful that our FSS program is small and focused only on FSS.
 This allows our team to get to know consumers on a more intimate level thus improving the quality of services we provide to the consumer and their family.
 Our QDDP’s work closely with families to ensure scheduling, direct care, and overall services are what the family needs.

 Your Care Team

-The Team consists of the person served, the primary caregiver/guardian, the Developmental Disability Program Manager, the Direct Support Professional and any other support professionals the person wishes to join.
+The Team consists of the person served, the primary caregiver/guardian, the Developmental Disability Program Manager (DDPM), the Case Manager/QDDP, the Direct Support Professional (DSP) and any other support professionals the person wishes to join.